eclipse-sprotty/sprotty-website/hugo/content/docs/concepts/data-flow.md

 Here is how the unilateral data flow goes:

-- An event occur.
-For example the application request the data model, or a user selects a node in the diagram
+- An event occurs.
+For example, the application requests the data model, or a user selects a node in the diagram
 - The **Model Source** react to this event and may send the corresponding **Action** to the **Action Dispatcher**
 - The **Action Dispatcher** looks up the corresponding handler for the **Action**
 - The **Action** may be converted to a **Command** and forwarded to the **Command Stack**